KAJURAMBO/image-classification-Flowers/README.md

 ## Where to Start
 We have provided some starter code and a full tutorial video on how to approach this problem.
 All the models that we built can be tweaked and improved upon.

-## Previous Videos of mine that will be Helpful
+## Previous Videos of Mine that will be Helpful
 * [Introduction to Neural Networks in Python | Tensorflow/Keras](https://youtu.be/aBIGJeHRZLQ)
 * [Real-World Python Neural Nets Tutorial (Image Classification w/ CNN)](https://youtu.be/44U8jJxaNp8)